With no word on visas, Canada's CBC closes China bureau

 “Closing the Beijing bureau is the last thing we want to do, but our hand has been forced,” Fenlon said.

-CBC said Philippe Leblanc, a journalist with Radio-Canada, the broadcaster's French-language counterpart, would work from Taiwan's capital, Taipei, after China's diplomats ignored his applications.
+CBC said Philippe Leblanc, a journalist with Radio-Canada, the broadcaster's French-language counterpart, would work from Taiwan's capital, Taipei, after Chinese diplomats ignored his applications.

-China’s Foreign Ministry did not immediately respond to a request for comment.
+Canada now joins Australia in no longer having a permanent media presence in China following diplomatic disputes.
+CBC said it would be the first time in more than 40 years that the broadcaster has not been present in China.

+The Asia correspondent for Canada’s main newspaper, Globe and Mail, is based in Hong Kong because he has been unable to get a China visa.